 If you’re brand new to Instagram Stories, trying to familiarize yourself with the platform, how it works, and all the tools you’ve got at your disposal may feel a little daunting.
 That’s why we’ve put together this guide to help you get started.

 In this post, we’ll cover:

 If you’re looking to dive in a little deeper, we’ve got you covered there too.
-Click through to read the other articles in this series:
+Check out our other blogs to learn more about Instagram Stories:

 We’ll start with the most basic question: What is an Instagram Story, or IG Story?
-It’s a photo or video clip, up to 15 seconds, that you post to Instagram that vanishes after 24 hours.
-Instead of displaying within your primary Instagram feed, it’s showcased at the top of an active user’s app, in a row with the Stories of all the other accounts they follow.
-It can also be viewed from your Instagram profile when a viewer taps on your profile picture.
-A colorful line will appear in a circle around your picture when you’ve got a new story to view.
+Instagram Stories are short photos or video clips, up to 15 seconds in length, that vanish 24 hours after posting.
+Instead of displaying within your primary Instagram feed, they’re showcased at the top of the app, in a row with the Stories of all the other accounts you follow.
+Users can upload multiple images or videos to their stories at a time, but once they’re up, the countdown to 24 hours begins.
+Users can check out your Instagram story when they see your profile picture at the top of the feed, or by navigating directly to your profile and clicking on your profile picture.

 There are so many different places to be when it comes to social media.
 So why should you be using Instagram Stories?
-Well, for starters it’s one of the fastest growing social platforms out there.
-As a consumer, your friends are there.
-As a business, your customers are there.
-You should be too!
+For starters, Instagram is the fourth largest social platform with 2 billion monthly average users (MAUs).
+As a business, your customers are there and you should be too!